 This is Jem

 Any longtime Jem fan can probably describe the brand by keywords.
 Like music, dolls, cartoon, female role models, band, colorful hairstyles, fashions, positive messages... and that's a good start.
-But it's hard to put the heart of Jem into words, but here are some of the most obvious characteristics.
+Still it's hard to put the heart of Jem into words, but here are some of the most obvious characteristics.
 And the reasoning behind it, aswell as suggestions about how things can be changed and updated.

 - Origins Jem characters have many different origins, which is part of who these characters are.